hpkv-io/zustand-multiplayer/docs/TOKEN_API.md

 # Token API Implementation Guide

-This guide explains authentication with the zustand multiplayer middleware and how to implement secure token generation.
+This guide explains authentication with the zustand multiplayer middleware and how to implement secure token generation for real-time state synchronization.

+## Overview

+The Zustand Multiplayer middleware uses a secure token-based authentication system to connect to HPKV's WebSocket infrastructure.
+This ensures that:

+- **Only authorized clients** can access your multiplayer stores
+- **Tokens are scoped** to specific namespaces and access patterns
+- **Security is maintained** without exposing API keys in client code
+- **Rate limiting and monitoring** can be implemented at the token level

 ## Why Tokens Are Needed

-The zustand multiplayer middleware connects to HPKV via WebSocket to enable real-time state synchronization. **All WebSocket connections require tokens** - tokens contain information about the subscribed keys and access patterns that define which keys the connection can operate on.
+The zustand multiplayer middleware connects to HPKV via WebSocket to enable real-time state synchronization. **All WebSocket connections require tokens** because:

+1. **Security**: Tokens provide scoped access without exposing your API key
+2. **Access Control**: Each token defines which keys the connection can operate on
+3. **Monitoring**: Token-based access enables usage tracking and rate limiting
+4. **Flexibility**: Different clients can have different access levels

 ## Authentication Approaches